Day 1 — San Cristobal

 Beautiful Espumilla Beach is an important nesting site for the East Pacific green sea turtle.
 We will walk through the arid vegetation zone of the interior where we will see the largest palo santo trees in the Galápagos, the perfect habitat for several species of Darwin’s finches.
 At times of the year when conditions are not ideal at Espumilla, you will enjoy a visit to Buccaneer’s Cove.
 This protected cove once served as a safe harbour for pirates as they repaired their ships and replenished their stores.
 Today, it offers a wealth of water-based activities, including snorkelling with a kaleidoscopic array of tropical fish, whitetip reef sharks, fur seals and even eagle rays.
 You can embark on a kayak or Zodiac tour and spy some of the beautiful geologic features of the area—red cliffs, natural caves and unique rock formations—while perhaps spotting seabirds like the Brown Noddy that nest in the cliffs.

 Day 3 — Punta Vicente Roca, Isabela, and Punta Espinoza, Fernandina

-The largest colony of marine iguanas in the Galápagos can be seen sunning on the black lava shores of Punta Espinoza at the northeastern corner of Fernandina.
+The largest colony of marine iguanas in the Galápagos can be seen sunning on the black lava shores of Punta Espinoza at the northeastern corner of Fernandina, the youngest island in the Galápagos.
 One of the most pristine islands in the world, Fernandina hosts an impressive array of wildlife including sea lions, colourful Sally Lightfoot crabs and the rare endemic Flightless Cormorant.